mshanm10/ai-ml-experiments/README.md

 $ ./bin/run_notebook.sh
 ```

-Now copy and paste the url printed in the terminal in your browser.
+Now copy and paste the url printed at the terminal in your browser.

 Congrats!
 You are ready to practice Machine Learning and AI.